-TMD-Display is an evolution of Touch-MyDesign Plus, the KNX multifunction capacitive touch switch from Zennio.
+Square TMD-Display is an evolution of TMD-Display, the KNX multifunction capacitive touch switch with an analogue display from Zennio.
+While it aims at covering similar functional requirements, Square TMD-Display is offered at a smaller size.

-TMD-Display provides eight capacitive buttons aligned in 2 columns of 4 buttons each, LEDs to indicate user presses or states, and a wide display on the top of the front panel, as in ZAS and Roll-ZAS from Zennio.
+Square TMD-Display provides five capacitive buttons aligned in a sole row, as well as LEDs to indicate user presses or states, and a wide display on the top of the front panel, as in ZAS and Roll-ZAS from Zennio.

-TMD-Display is a fully customisable solution for the room control, including hotel rooms, offices or any other environment where the user needs to control climate systems, lighting, blinds, scenes, etc.
+Square TMD-Display is a fully customisable solution for the room control, including hotel rooms, offices or any other environment where the user needs to control climate systems, lighting, blinds, scenes, etc.